Call Frontpoint

 Frontpoint Hub and Keypad Setup

 Frontpont’s Hub might be one of the best looking home security devices I’ve encountered.
-It has a sleek, opalescent look that you won’t feel like you need to hide under a desk or behind the houseplants.
+It has a sleek, opalescent look.
+No more hiding your hub under a desk or behind the houseplants.
 I stuck mine right in the entryway, and it even drew some “oohs” and “ahhs” from the family.
 Check it out…

 Frontpoint Hub